 By Chere Di Boscio

-Recently in some towns in North America, people who claim they are sensitive to scent have demanded a ban on toxic perfume in the workplace, hospitals, classrooms, and other public places.
+Recently in some towns in North America and the UK, people who claim they are sensitive to scent have demanded a ban on toxic perfume in the workplace, hospitals, classrooms, and other public places.
 Amazingly, despite the apparently conflict with the rights of perfume lovers, many of these bans have been approved.

 The reason behind this is the controversial claim that many people make to having Multiple Chemical Sensitivity (MCS), a disorder that gives sufferers headaches, watery eyes, nausea, rashes and breathing difficulties when confronted with any kind of chemical: cleaning products, air fresheners, and, yes, perfumes.

 Some doctors claim MCS isn’t a real syndrome; sufferers insist it is.
 There certainly must be some truth to their claims: after all, we all probably have an ‘enemy’ scent that makes us feel a bit nauseous (mine is ‘Angel’ by Thierry Mugler), and many people do complain of headaches after spending too long at the perfume counter in department stores.